Updated July 30, 2018

 When you reserve a telephone appointment, I will do my very best to call you at the appointed time.

 When you reserve a video appointment, go to www.doxy.me/drcluff shortly before the appointment time and check in.
 I will do my very best to join you at the appointed time.

 When you wish to address concerns via the Patient Portal, you may send us a message at any time.
 Portal messages must not be used for urgent matters, as response time is based on availability; most responses will occur within a few hours, but almost guaranteed within 24 business hours (if the problem becomes urgent while waiting, contact us as below).
-Portal visits are billed after the fact, according to the amount of time spent addressing them, including research time (for every 5-minute increment, $2.50 for members/$25.00 for à la carte).
+Portal visits are billed after the fact, according to the amount of time spent addressing them, including research time (for every 5-minute increment, $2.50 for gold members, $12.50 for silver members, and $25.00 for follow-up from one-time visits).

 How to Reach Us

 - For clinical/patient issues: Through the Elation Passport Patient Portal

 - For non-clinical issues: E-mail us at firstname.lastname@example.org.
 DO NOT include Private Health Information (PHI) as it is not a secure e-mail.